 The Vintage Collection Casamorati 1888

 In a new edition, he succeeds in bringing Casamorati's unprecedented Art Nouveau fragrances back to life.
-In doing so, Xerjoff continues the story of the glorious La Fabbbrica di Profumi C. Casamorati, founded by Claudio Casamorati in 19th century Bologna.
+In doing so, Xerjoff continues the story of the glorious La Fabbrica di Profumi C. Casamorati, founded by Claudio Casamorati in 19th century Bologna.
 As in their origins, Casamorati 1888 vintage fragrances, once world-famous and now resurrected thanks to Xerjoff, combine the historical and artistic heritage of the glamorous era of Art Nouveau.
 As its own collection under the name Xerjoff, of course, the Casamorati line also stands for luxurious materials of only the best quality.
 Perfumes from this collection, such as the incomparable fragrance Lira, exude the fragrance of a tribute to Italy's art and culture in the times of the Belle Époque.
 Our customers love the following Casamorati fragrances: Dama Bianca, Mefisto, Italica, and Lira.

 Come and Join The Club of Xerjoff